wp-plugins/edd-auto-register/readme.txt

 1. The plugin's simple login form when both "Disable Guest Checkout" and "Show Register / Login Form?" are enabled
 1. The error message that shows when "Disable Guest Checkout" is enabled, but "Show Register / Login Form?" is not

+== Upgrade Notice ==

+= 1.0.2 =
+Fixed PHP notice and text strings not being properly translated in registration email

 == Changelog ==

+= 1.0.2 =
+* New: Adding custom translations is now easier by adding them to the wp-content/languages/edd-auto-register folder
+* New: Spanish and Catalan translations.
+Thanks to Joan Boluda!
+* Fix: Undefined index errors when form was submitted without email address
+* Fix: Text strings not being translated properly in registration email

 = 1.0.1 =
 * Fixed filter names for error messages